Xaninho/Chillin-Android/README.md

 ## Contributing

-Contributions are always welcome!
-There are always room for improvements and any tips you could give to the community would be **greatly appreciated** as well!
+Contributions and ideas are always welcome!
+There are always room for improvements and any tips you could give to the community would be **greatly appreciated** as well :bento:

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## Contact

 Project Link: [https://github.com/Xaninho/Chillin](https://github.com/Xaninho/Chillin)
 LinkedIn: [Alexandre Neves](https://www.linkedin.com/in/alexandre-neves-ninja/)